arslanmusaddiq/1DT308-Introductory-Project/labs/1_getting_started.md

  * How to upload and run code in files using PyMakr
  * How to blink the built in LED

 This task is examined using self-examination.
-Make sure all students in your group understands every step before you proceed.
+Make sure you understand every step before you proceed.